 In this era where we are surrounded by devices we go, we all feel, to some degree, a fear that someone is listening.
 On the other side, having your own personal J.A.R.V.I.S seems rather cool and handy.

-And although not as powerful as a full IoT system, the smart assistants our smartphones come with made it possible for us to use our phone almost to full extent with just our voice.
+And although not as powerful as a full IoT system, the smart assistants our smartphones come with made it possible for us to use our phones almost to the full extent with just our voice.